 People with negative symptoms need help with everyday tasks.
 They often neglect basic personal hygiene.
 This may make them seem lazy or unwilling to help themselves, but the problems are symptoms caused by the schizophrenia.

-Cognitive symptoms are subtle.
-Like negative symptoms, cognitive symptoms may be difficult to recognize as part of the disorder.
+Cognitive deficits are commonly present in people with schizophrenia, but they may be difficult to recognize as part of the disorder.
 Often, they are detected only when other tests are performed.
 Cognitive symptoms include the following:

 Cognitive symptoms often make it hard to lead a normal life and earn a living.
 They can cause a great deal of emotional distress.
 Additionally, the people around an individual with schizophrenia may not realize cognitive deficits are present, so they become easily frustrated when the individual is increasingly confused or forgetful.

 Experts think schizophrenia is caused by several factors.

 Genes and environment: Scientists have long known that schizophrenia runs in families.
 The illness occurs in approximately 1 percent of the general population, but it occurs in 10 percent of people who have a first-degree relative with the disorder, such as a parent, brother, or sister.
 People who have second-degree relatives (aunts, uncles, grandparents, or cousins) with the disease also develop schizophrenia more often than the general population.
 The risk is highest for an identical twin of a person with schizophrenia.
 He or she has a 40 percent to 65 percent chance of developing the disorder.